LLNL/ltau-ff/README.md

 ## Examples
 * [Basic tutorial](https://github.com/LLNL/ltau-ff/ltau-ff/-/blob/main/examples/tutorial.ipynb?ref_type=heads)

-# Supported models
+## Supported models

-## Models
-The [UQEstimator](https://github.com/LLNL/ltau-ff/ltau-ff/-/blob/main/ltau_ff/uq_estimator.py?ref_type=heads#L5) class is model-agnostic, and will work immediately as long as you can provide the pre-computed uncertainties (or the corresponding training loss trajectories) and the per-sample descriptors.
+The [UQEstimator](https://github.com/LLNL/ltau-ff/ltau-ff/-/blob/main/ltau_ff/uq_estimator.py?ref_type=heads#L5) class is model-agnostic, and will work immediately as long as you can provide the training loss trajectories and the per-sample descriptors.

 Some additionally functionality is provided specifically for the NequIP model; in particular, these include an ASE wrapper for running simulations with UQ, and helper scripts for extracting descriptors and performing energy minimization using a trained model.
 If you would like to add similar suppport for another model, we recommend taking a look at the following files for reference: